jacobjjasper/programmeer_project/README.md

 ![](doc/proposal1.jpeg)

-- There is a world map which have a heatmap of a variable (which I have to determine.
-It will be probably do # who smoke daily).
-There is also a slider to slide between years, so that the heatmap will change over time.
+- There is a world map which have a heatmap of the variable of de number of cigarets consumed per smoker per day.
+There is also a slider to slide between years, so that the heatmap will change over time (1990-2012).
-- If you click a country you will get a line graph of that particular country and also a line of the Netherlands for comparison from 1980-2012.
+- The scatter will be next to the heatmap of the daily # of sigarets smoked per smoker on the x axis and with a button you can change between the # of deaths by smoking and the % cancer deaths attributed to tobacco on the y axis.
+The years you can choose in a drop down menu (1990, 1995, 2000, 2005, 2006, 2010, 2016).
-- Click a year and you get a scatterplot of the daily # of sigarets smoked per smoker on the x axis and with a button you can change between the # of deaths by smoking and the % cancer deaths attributed to tobacco on the y axis.
+- If you click a country of the world heatmap or on the scatterplot you will get a line graph of that particular country and also a line of the Netherlands for comparison from 1980-2012.
 - You have a stacked bar chart from the Netherlands of the years 2014-2017 of the number of smokers.
+The stacks are age groups.

 ## Prerequisites